David Neuberger, Baron Neuberger of Abbotsbury: August 2024 onwards

 On Monday 12 August 2024, the Hong Kong Court of Final Appeal upheld the conviction and imprisonment of 76 year old British citizen and democracy campaigner Jimmy Lai, for taking part in an unauthorised procession in 2019.
 This decision was described as "unjust" by Lord Patten, the last British governor of Hong Kong.
 Lord Neuberger was a member of the court.
 This created a hostile uproar in the British press: the trial was described as an insult to justice and Lord Neuberger's participation as giving the Hong Kong authorities "a veneer of legitimacy."
 Letters to the Times from distinguished lawyers continued the debate as to whether Lord Neuberger ought morally to resign from the court.
 Michael Thomas KC SC insisted not.
 Derek Wood KC expressed the view Lord Neuberger should reconsider his position.

+On 9 February 2026, 78 year old Jimmy Lai (alongside six others who received lower sentences) was sentenced to punishment of 20 years’ imprisonment, having been declared guilty of breaching China’s national security laws by colluding with foreign powers.

 Period of recent Hong Kong appointments

 In March 2021 Lord Neuberger was reported in the legal press as agreeing to a further three-year term expiring in February 2024.
 The Chief Executive of Hong Kong extended the appointment of Lord Neuberger for a further three years commencing on 1 March 2024.